flutter/website/src/release/breaking-changes/flutter-gradle-plugin-apply.md

 ## Summary

-To build a Flutter app for Android, the Flutter Gradle plugin must be applied.
+To build a Flutter app for Android, Flutter's Gradle plugins must be applied.
-Historically, this was done imperatively with Gradle's [legacy, imperative apply method][].
+Historically, this was done imperatively with Gradle's [legacy, imperative apply script method][].

-In Flutter 3.16, support has been added for applying these plugins with Gradle's [declarative plugins {} block][], and it is the recommended approach.
-Since Flutter 3.16, projects generated with `flutter create` use the new apply method of applying Gradle plugins.
+In Flutter 3.16, support has been added for applying these plugins with Gradle's [declarative plugins {} block][] (also called the plugin DSL) and it is now the recommended approach.
+Since Flutter 3.16, projects generated with `flutter create` use the plugin DSL to apply Gradle plugins.
 Projects created with versions of Flutter prior to 3.16 need to be migrated manually.

-Applying Gradle plugins using the `plugins {}` executes the same code as before and should produce equivalent app binaries.
+Applying Gradle plugins using the `plugins {}` block executes the same code as before and should produce equivalent app binaries.

-To learn about advantages the new declarative apply syntax has over the old imperative apply syntax, see [Gradle docs about plugins {} block][plugins block].
+To learn about advantages the new plugin DSL syntax has over the legacy `apply` script syntax, see [Gradle docs][plugins block].

 Migrating the app ecosystem to use the new approach will also make it easier for Flutter team to develop Flutter's Gradle plugins, and to enable exciting new